openhab/openhab-docker/README.md

 * `linux/arm64`
 * `linux/arm/v7`

-There is no `linux/arm/v7` Alpine image for openHAB 3 because the openjdk11 package is unavailable for this platform.
+There is no `linux/arm/v7` Alpine image for openHAB 3 (or newer) because the required openjdk package is unavailable for this platform.

 ## Usage